 Criminals often face a major challenge: how to spend their ill-gotten gains.
 For example, AML policies require that businesses report when a customer deposits large quantities of cash.
 As a result, criminals are constantly looking for new ways to get their dirty money into the financial system so they can legitimize or “clean” it.

 AML laws have evolved over time to keep up with criminals.
-For example, the USA Patriot Act made dramatic changes to the scope of AML laws.
+For example, the Bank Secrecy Act and the USA Patriot Act made dramatic changes to the scope of AML laws.
 Likewise, compliance teams have had to regularly review and revise their AML compliance programs and their approach to risk management.

 What Does a Typical AML Program Look Like?